Targeted email lists are subsets of your entire subscriber base, split up on the basis of certain characteristics in common.

 - There are different restrictions on certain activities and products – for example, online gambling is not permitted in most parts of Germany

-We’re all more likely to buy flip-flops in the summer than winter but that requires targeting your global audiences at different times.
+We’re all more likely to buy flip-flops in the summer than in winter but that requires targeting your global audiences at different times.

 If you have a multi-lingual website, your lead generation forms can automatically sort different language users into separate lists.